jeelabs/esp-link/README.md

 This firmware connects an attached micro-controller to the internet using a ESP8266 Wifi module.
 It implements a number of features:
 - transparent bridge between Wifi and serial, useful for debugging or inputting into a uC
-- flash-programming attached Arduino/AVR microcontrollers as well as LPC800-series and other ARM microcontrollers via Wifi
+- flash-programming attached Arduino/AVR microcontrollers, esp8266 modules, as well as LPC800-series and other ARM microcontrollers via Wifi
+- built-in stk500v1 programmer for AVR uC's with optiboot: program using HTTP upload of hex file
 - outbound TCP (and thus HTTP) connections from the attached micro-controller to the internet
 - outbound REST HTTP requests from the attached micro-controller to the internet, protocol based on espduino and compatible with [tuanpmt/espduino](https://github.com/tuanpmt/espduino)